 Planning Your Visit

-Lastly, if you plan to stay overnight, remember to book your spot at Pāhautea Hut in advance.
-With proper preparation, your adventure at Pirongia will be unforgettable!
+If staying overnight, book your spot at Pahautea Hut in advance.
+With proper preparation, your adventure in Pirongia will be a memorable and safe experience!

 Frequently Asked Questions